Père-Lachaise Chronicle – Victor Noir – more famous in death than in life

 (We didn’t visit the Commune Memorial.
 This photo is from Wikipedia.)

-Hundreds of people involved with the Communard government were captured and exiled and for two decades relative quite draped both the Third Republic government and the remains of Victor Noir.
+Hundreds of people involved with the Communard government were captured and exiled and for two decades relative quiet draped both the Third Republic government and the remains of Victor Noir.
 Slowly, however, the Communard exiles began returning to Paris.
 Among them was the sculptor Jules Dalou who had attended Noir’s funeral in Neuilly.

 Perhaps because the legend had grown up around him as an early martyr to their cause, their return sparked renewed interest in Victor Noir.
 Once again, calls were heard demanding a suitable spot for Noir in Père-Lachaise.
 Supporters launched the 19th century equivalent of a Go Fund Me campaign to raise the funds needed to exhume and move the body.
 They chose Dalou to create a sculpture to adorn the grave and, in 1891, the remains of Victor Noir were moved to Père-Lachaise where his tomb became something of a shrine to revolutionaries of the era.

 (In a bit of a macabre twist, when Noir was moved from Neuilly, not all of him made it to Père-Lachaise.
 It’s been reported that as the remains were being removed from his original burial spot, Victor’s brother Louis asked to be left alone for a moment alongside the coffin.
-A witness later declared later that he saw Louis removing his brother’s skull though he said nothing to anyone else at the time.
+A witness declared later that he saw Louis removing his brother’s skull though he said nothing to anyone else at the time.
 Apparently, Louis kept the skull in a glass case in his home.
 After Louis died, Victor’s skull was taken to his tomb in Père Lachaise where it joined the rest of his body.)

 Before his murder, Noir had no reputation as an activist and little is known about his personal beliefs.
 Thus, in another twist Noir became a revolutionary symbol despite leaving behind scant evidence that he was an activist, let alone a revolutionary.
 Instead, he appears to have been an individual who found himself in the wrong place at the wrong time confronted by the wrong person in the wrong mood.